 Materials and Methods

 The study was conducted in Barwani district of Madhya Pradesh.
 Barwani district was purposively chosen for the research out of Madhya Pradesh's 53 districts.
 The Barwani district of Madhya Pradesh comprises seven blocks with 414 panchayat.
 Among seven blocks of Barwani district Pati, Rajpur, Sendhwa and Barwani block had maximum number of vegetable growers followed by others blocks were selected purposively for the study.
 A list of vegetable growing villages prepared and out of which 5 villages from each selected block were selected randomly for the study.
-From the selected villages a list of vegetable growers was prepared with the help of RAEO’s and other officials.
-From each selected village 10 farmers were selected by using simple random sampling method to make the total sample size 200 for the study.
+From the selected villages, a list of vegetable growers was prepared with the help of RAEO’s and other officials.
+From each selected village, 10 farmers were selected by using simple random sampling method to make the total sample size 200 for the study.

 Result and Discussion